emod108/DBD-Clock-Maps-Overlay/README.md

 Known issues:
 1) Image may not show up if you play in fullscreen mode.
 For this you should use windowed fullscreen or windowed modes.
+2) May not work if you have more than one monitor